Tutorial

 Is llms.txt required?

 No. It is optional and still emerging.
-Treat it as a helpful summary file, not a ranking guarantee.
+Treat it as a helpful summary file, not a ranking or AI citation guarantee.

 What if my site uses JavaScript?